flyawaymaking/BattlePass-Fork/README.md

 ## New Features & Improvements

-### 0. The global limit of `54` levels has been removed, now the limit can be set in the config `max-rewards-level: 54`

 ### 1. Added support for **additional targets** for task completion
 This allows tasks to be more generic and flexible.
 Example: